Calebbii/Akan-names-website/README.md

 # Akan-names-website

 ## Description
-This is a  web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This is a  web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name
 ## Live Link
 https://calebbii.github.io/Akan-names-website/